mpvnet-player/mpv.net/docs/Manual.md

 mpv.net retains the ability to be used from the command line and the terminal and adds a modern Windows GUI on top of it.

-Like mpv, mpv.net is designed for power users.

 Download
 --------